Not me, apparently

 If a donor-supported non-profit is saying nearly a million people signed a Very Important Document that was the genesis of the organization, shouldn’t there be a way for the public and prospective patrons to verify the claim?

-And if individual can’t be told whether their name is in a database, doesn’t that raise questions about how the names were gathered, counted, and stored…and about what else they were used for?
+And if individuals can’t be told whether their name is in a database, doesn’t that raise questions about how the names were gathered, counted, and stored…and about what else they were used for?

 Five years on, the question of who signed isn’t just about a list of names — or whether I signed.
 It’s about what the signatures were (and still are) meant to prove.
 If the enduring value is in how many versus who, then the Declaration’s legacy seems to be less about science than it is about marketing.